-Within a matter of a few months, the coronavirus pandemic has changed the education landscape across the world.
+Within a matter of a few months, the coronavirus pandemic has changed the Indian Education sector landscape across the world.
 These modifications, which we never thought would be implemented so soon, until such a huge global health crisis, presented a roadmap on how education could change for the better – and the worse – in the long term.

 As the coronavirus spread like wildfire across Asia, Europe, Middle East and the United States, several countries quickly decided to arrest the increase of a full-blown pandemic through announcement of immediate lockdown and since then there have been multiple announcements regarding the education landscape.
 As of March 13, the OECD estimated that over 421 million children are affected due to school closures announced or implemented in 39 countries.